-- overseeing the day-to-day operation of the school's SEN policy - coordinating provision for children with special educational needs - liaising with and advising fellow teachers - overcoming barriers to learning and sustaining effective teaching - managing teaching assistants - overseeing the records of all children with SEN and Disability - liaising with parents of children with SEN - planning successful movement (transition) to a new class group or school - providing specialist advice and facilitating training to ensure that all staff are skilled and confident about meeting a range of needs - liaising with external agencies including the LA's support and educational psychology services, health and social services, and voluntary bodies
+• overseeing the day-to-day operation of the school's SEN policy

+- coordinating provision for children with special educational needs - liaising with and advising fellow teachers - overcoming barriers to learning and sustaining effective teaching - managing teaching assistants - overseeing the records of all children with SEN and Disability - liaising with parents of children with SEN - planning successful movement (transition) to a new class group or school - providing specialist advice and facilitating training to ensure that all staff are skilled and confident about meeting a range of needs

+• liaising with external agencies including the LA's support and educational psychology services, health and social services, and voluntary bodies

-Ms Rebecca Ross Goobey - Special Educational Needs Coordinator (SENCO for short) Phone: 0207 2722780
+Rebecca Ross Goobey - Special Educational Needs Coordinator (SENCO for short) Email: r.goobey@st-johnsholloway.islington.sch.uk Phone: 0207 2722780

-The SENCO is a full time member of staff.
+The SENCO is full time and is also the Deputy Head Teacher.

-You can request a meeting with the SENCO by phone or in person at the school office.
-The SENCO is also available in the school playground or at the gate most mornings between 8.45-9.05.
+You can request a meeting with the SENCO by email or phone.
+The SENCO is also available on the front gate each morning.

-5. What expertise and training do the school staff have in relation to SEN and how will specialist expertise be secured?
+6. What expertise and training do the school staff have in relation to SEN and how will specialist expertise be secured?